False Start

 Turns out (SPOILER ALERT!), mental health wasn't something taken very seriously or even really talked about growing up, and my feelings - anxiety and depression - weren't because I was "too sensitive" or a "crybaby".
 They stemmed from my very real family history that predisposed me from the start.
 And like many fellow travelers of my generation, it wasn't until well into adulthood when I finally recognized it, named it, and started to actually do something about it.
 Therapy, medication, writing it down, talking it out.
 And now that I'm well into my mental health recovery and maintenance journey, I hope to use this little platform (that probably only my mom and two of my friends will read) to rediscover why I enjoyed writing in the first place.
 To work through the invisible weight, gain new perspectives, and celebrate the beauty that is this multifaceted, shared human experience of life.

-I really do hope that this blog revives something in me that has grown quiet and almost dormant amidst the busy mundaneness of the routines and demands of living.
+I'm not entirely sure what I'm going to write about, but I hope this revives something in me that has grown quiet and almost dormant amidst the busy mundaneness of the routines and demands of living.
 The embers are still there, quietly crackling, just waiting for some kindling, and a little spark.

 So, let's try this again, shall we?